-When the conventional model of medicine was born, the primary causes of disease were acute infectious diseases: tuberculosis, typhoid, and pneumonia.
-The “one doctor, one cause, one treatment” paradigm was effective at restoring health.
+When the conventional model of medicine was born, the primary causes of disease were acute infectious diseases such as tuberculosis, typhoid, and pneumonia.
+The “one doctor, one cause, one treatment” paradigm was effective at restoring health at this time.

 Today, seven of ten deaths in the United States are caused by chronic disease.